structuredprediction/structuredprediction.github.io/1_cfp.md

 We invite the following two types of papers:

 *  Paper describing original, solid, and scientific research work related to structured learning in NLP.
-*  Paper reviewing literature on a specific structure prediction method or application.
+*  Tutorial paper on structure prediction methods and/or applications.

 All submissions must follow EMNLP 2016 formatting requirements, and they must be in PDF.
 Papers should be less than *8 pages* in length.
 References do not count against this limit.